OWASP/www-project-node.js-goat/index.md

 The source code for the OWASP NodeGoat Project is located at [Github Repo](https://github.com/OWASP/NodeGoat).
 You can use it in a couple of ways:

-### Learn
-[Tutorial Guide](http://nodegoat.herokuapp.com/tutorial) explaining how each of the OWASP Top 10 vulnerabilities can manifest in Node.js web apps and how to prevent it.

 ### Hands-on Lab
-[A Vulnerable Node.js App for Ninjas](http://nodegoat.herokuapp.com/) to exploit, toast, and fix.
-You may like to [set up your own copy](https://github.com/OWASP/NodeGoat#how-to-setup-your-copy-of-nodegoat) of the app to fix and test vulnerabilities.
+[Set up your own copy](https://github.com/OWASP/NodeGoat#how-to-setup-your-copy-of-nodegoat) of the app to fix and test vulnerabilities.

 ## Contributors
 Here are the amazing [contributors](https://github.com/OWASP/NodeGoat/graphs/contributors) to the NodeGoat project.